syncfusion-content/jsp-docs/jsp/PivotGrid/Paging.md

 {% endhighlight %}

-Following are the navigation options available in Pager.
+Following are the navigation options available in the pager:

-* Move First - Navigates to the first page.
+* Move first: Navigates to the first page.
-* Move Last - Navigates to the last page.
+* Move last: Navigates to the last page.
-* Move Previous - Navigates to the previous page from the current page.
+* Move previous: Navigates to the previous page from the current page.
-* Move Next - Navigates to the next page from the current page.
+* Move next: Navigates to the next page from the current page.
-* Numeric Box - Navigates to the desired page by entering an appropriate page number in numeric value.
+* Numeric box: Navigates to the desired page by entering an appropriate page number in the numeric value.

 ![](Paging_images/paging.png)

-## Virtual Scrolling
+## Virtual scrolling

-Virtual Scrolling is a technique that allows user to view the PivotGrid information page by page with the use of vertical and horizontal scrollbar.
-You can enable Virtual Scrolling option in PivotGrid by setting the `enableVirtualScrolling` property to true.
-You can provide the page size and current page details for each axis in `pagerOptions` property.
+Virtual scrolling is a technique that allows you to view the pivot grid information page by page with the use of vertical and horizontal scrollbars.
+You can enable the virtual scrolling option in the pivot grid by setting the `enableVirtualScrolling` property to true.
+You can provide the page size and current page details for each axis in the `pagerOptions` property.

 {% highlight html %}